needle-mirror/com.unity.netcode/Documentation~/ghost-spawning.md

             newGhostSpawn.HasClassifiedPredictedSpawn = true;

         // Find new ghost spawns (from ghost snapshot) which match the predict spawned ghost type handled by
         // this classification system.
-You can use the SnapshotDataBufferComponentLookup to inspect components in the
+You can use the SnapshotDataBufferLookup to inspect components in the
         // received snapshot in your matching function for (int j = 0; j < predictedSpawnList.Length; ++j)
         {